Calvin Lampley oral history, 2002 August 14

 Biographical / Historical

-Producer, composer, and musician Calvin Douglas Lampley was often referred to as one of the most influential men in the record industry.
-Born in Dunn, North Carolina, in 1924, Lampley earned his B.S. from North Carolina Agricultural and Technical State University.
-In 1943 he enrolled in the black-only 364th Infantry.
+Composer and musician Cal Lampley (1924-2006) was a record producer in the 1950s and 1960s.
+Born Calvin Douglas Lampley in Dunn, North Carolina, he earned his B.S. from North Carolina Agricultural and Technical State University.
+In 1943 he enrolled in the Black-only 364th Infantry.
 After serving in the army, Lampley used the GI Bill to move to New York and attend the Juilliard School of Music, where he studied piano with Irwin Freundlich and composition with Richard Franko Goldman.
-He graduated in 1949 with his artist diploma in piano.
-Lampley soon escalated to a prestigious standing in the music community, making his Carnegie Hall debut in 1953.
+He graduated in 1949 with his artist diploma in piano and made his Carnegie Hall debut in 1953.

-Lampley moved to Baltimore in 1968 to attend the Peabody Conservatory of Music where he received his master of music in composition.
-While at Peabody, Lampley was named the director of the institute's first jazz ensemble, becoming the first full-time African-American faculty member.
-He then took a teaching job at Morgan State University in 1971 where he taught piano and composition for nearly 20 years.
+Lampley moved to Baltimore in 1968 to attend the Peabody Conservatory, where he received his Master of Music in composition.
+While at Peabody, Lampley was named the director of the Institute's first jazz ensemble, becoming the first full-time African American faculty member.
+He then took a teaching job at Morgan State University in 1971, where he taught piano and composition for nearly 20 years.

 Extent